 Amar is a Scottish Indian, the last of his kind.
 He occasionally speaks a Scottish version of English that no one understands.
 Arvid is from Sweden.
 He thinks every Scot should hire their own translator to communicate on their behalf.
-And yes, they are oddest couple in ad world.
+And yes, they are the oddest couple in the ad world.

 Amar & Arvid would like to know: